usc-isi-i2/festival-text-to-speech-service/README.md

 ####Running the Festival server
 + To run the festival server, either export the PATH to point to the bin inside the festival folder (`export PATH={path to main festival folder}/festival/bin:$PATH`), or manually type out the path and do a `festival --server` from the command line.
 Of course, include the "./" prefix if done without exporting the PATH.
 + By default, Festival runs on port 1314.
 To change the port at runtime, add "'(set! server_port PORT)'" to the command, where PORT is the desired port number.
 Ex: `festival --server '(set! server_port 1515)'`
 + To edit any defaults, including the port numbers, number of concurrent clients, security settings, etc...Edit the festival.scm file (located at festival>lib).
 Information about the server settings begins at around line 408.
-+ An init script can be used to force the server to start automatically.
++ An init script can be used to run festival as a service and enable automatic startup.
 An example script for CentOS has been provided.
 Ubuntu users may refer to [https://github.com/zeehio/festival-debian/blob/master/debian/festival.init] (https://github.com/zeehio/festival-debian/blob/master/debian/festival.init).
++ To change the default word parsing rules (such as forcing festival to pronounce & as "and", for example), one can edit the token.scm file (located at festival>lib).
+The one updloaded here has 2 added rules: add silent vowels to 3+ letter words so that festival will attempt to pronouce them as opposed to spelling them out, and to replace & with "and".

 ####Additional information
 + The Festival manual is located at [http://www.cstr.ed.ac.uk/projects/festival/manual/festival_toc.html] (http://www.cstr.ed.ac.uk/projects/festival/manual/festival_toc.html).
 Reference it for more details and client/server API.